wamp-proto/wamp-proto/rfc/text/advanced/ap_09_rpc_progressive_call_results.md

     ]
 ```

-If the *Callee* supports progressive calls, the *Dealer* will forward the *Caller's* willingness to receive progressive results by setting
+If the *Callee* supports Progressive Call Results, the *Dealer* will forward the *Caller's* willingness to receive progressive results by setting

 {align="left"}
         INVOCATION.Details.receive_progress|bool := true